-This report was developed by a multidisciplinary team from Health Quality Ontario and the Canadian Agency for Drugs and Technologies in Health (CADTH).
-From Health Quality Ontario, the clinical epidemiologist was Stacey Vandersluis, the primary health economist was Chun Mei Li, who was assisted by clinical epidemiology student Lucia Cheng; the secondary health economist was Olga Gajic-Veljanoski; the patient and public partnership analyst was David Wells, and the medical librarian was Corinne Holubowich.
+This report was developed by a multidisciplinary team from the Quality business unit at Ontario Health and the Canadian Agency for Drugs and Technologies in Health (CADTH).
+From Ontario Health (Quality), the clinical epidemiologist was Stacey Vandersluis, the primary health economist was Chun Mei Li, who was assisted by health economics associate Lucia Cheng; the secondary health economist was Olga Gajic-Veljanoski; the patient and public partnership analyst was David Wells, and the medical librarian was Corinne Holubowich.